This page provides important information for owners and operators of farms who employ temporary foreign workers (TFWs).

 For any concerns or complaints related to seasonal housing accommodations or to schedule a seasonal housing inspection, please call the Lambton Public health at 519-383-8331.
 Find out more about Ontario’s Guidance for Temporary Foreign Workers.

 Frequently Asked Questions

 Develop an emergency response plan to manage your workforce and enable employees to self-isolate during arrival and if they exhibit symptoms or test positive for COVID-19.
 All employers must have an Isolation Plan that details how and where new arrivals and/or ill TFWs will be isolated from the rest of the group.

-• Due to the number of individuals who typically reside in seasonal housing accommodations, you may be required to provide alternative housing arrangements for ill employees.
+• Due to the number of individuals who typically reside in seasonal housing accommodations, you may be required to provide alternative housing arrangements for ill and isolating employees.
 Ensure medical care is available if needed.

 • Enhance cleaning and disinfection in living quarters, work areas, and other common areas immediately.
 The employer is expected to provide the cleaning materials.
 A log should be maintained.

 The employer must house self-isolating TFWs in accommodations separate from those not subject to self-isolation.
 They may be required to find alternate accommodations (i.e. a hotel) if this requirement cannot be met.

 The employer should also have a plan in place to guarantee groceries and essential goods for workers during the quarantine period.